microsoft/NubesGen/cli/README.md

 # CLI for NubesGen

+__DO NOT USE THIS CLI FOR ANYTHING EXCEPT TESTING__ _This is currently a work in progress, that will be released soon_

 This CLI is part of the [NubesGen project](https://nubesgen.com).

 It automates a project configuration: on simple projects,